AdobeDocs/experience-platform.sv-SE/help/destinations/api/activate-segments-file-based-destinations.md

                      "type":"string",
                      "title":"Valid until",
                      "format":"date-time",
-                     "description":"The timestamp for when the segment assertion should no longer be assumed to be valid and should either be ignored or revalidated.", "meta:xdmType":"date-time",
+                     "description":"The timestamp for when the audienceassertion should no longer be assumed to be valid and should either be ignored or revalidated.", "meta:xdmType":"date-time",
                      "meta:xdmField":"xdm:validUntil"
                   },